eric1162004/cmpt371-mini-project-1/README.md

-## CMPT 371 – Mini Project 1: Simple Web Server Project
+## CMPT 371 Mini Project 1: Simple Web Server

 This repository contains the implementation of a minimal HTTP web server written in Python for CMPT 371 (Computer Networks).
 The server is built from scratch using socket programming (no http.server or other high-level HTTP libraries).